 Customers want a quick way to be notified of appointment reminders, delivery notifications, fraud alerts, coupons, loyalty program information, surveys and much more.
 Repeated handling of unnecessary outbound calls and preventable inbound follow-up drives up costs and can damage customer and employee satisfaction.

 Communicate important information simply and efficiently using Genesys SMS Notifications.
 Customers experience a more satisfying and engaging experience with businesses.
 And companies reduce operational costs while ensuring important and time-sensitive text alerts are delivered to customers wherever they are.

 Story and Business Context

 Consumers want businesses to send them proactive notifications when that information is personalized, timely, and relevant.
 The text messaging channel is an efficient, quick way to notify customers of appointment reminders, delivery notifications, fraud alerts, coupons, loyalty program information, surveys, and much more.
 Many companies struggle with adding the SMS channel to their outbound notification strategy for marketing, care, or collections.
-This use case offers the ability to configure and execute outbound SMS campaigns based on customer-provided contact lists.
+This use case offers the ability to configure and run outbound SMS campaigns based on customer-provided contact lists.

 Use Case Benefits*

 The following benefits are based on benchmark information captured from Genesys customers and may vary based on industry, lines of business or Genesys product line: